EquiticeDaRandomBoi/celeste-wasm/how.md

 Now, it fully builds and generates web output, and we can try and get the game running.

 ## Running the game
-Everything now compiles, but for the game to actually launch we have to get the game assets into the environment.
-Since everything goes through emscripten's filesystem emulation, this part is pretty easy, since it uses the browser's [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) for the site, and we can simply ask the user to select their game directory with `window.showDirectoryPicker()`, then mount it in the emscripten filesystem.
+Everything compiles, but for the game to actually launch we have to get the game assets into the environment, meaning we have another chance to use one of my favorite browser APIs, the [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system).
+Since everything goes through emscripten's filesystem emulation, we can just ask the user to select their game directory with `window.showDirectoryPicker()`, then copy in the assets and mount it in the emscripten filesystem.

 image here